 Conflicts between associates are a common occurrence which, if not properly managed, can jeopardize the company’s long-term survival.
 These disputes can take several forms:

-• Strategic disagreements: Disagreements over governance, investments or profit distribution can slow down the company’s activity and generate deadlocks.
+- Strategic disagreements: Disagreements over governance, investments or profit-sharing can slow down the company’s activity and generate blockages.

-• Management errors or offences detrimental to the company: Offences such as misuse of corporate assets or fraudulent behavior can give rise to complex procedures requiring specialized legal assistance.
+- Mismanagement or offences prejudicial to the company: Offences such as misuse of corporate assets or fraudulent behavior can give rise to complex procedures requiring specialized legal assistance.

 💡 Lawyer’s role: In the event of a dispute, a lawyer can act as a mediator to negotiate an amicable solution or, if necessary, represent you in court to defend your interests.